 What if a Combo Washer and Dryer Do Not Fit in My RV?

 You may not have space for permanent installation of a standpipe drain, water connections, and the washer/dryer unit.
-In that case, you will want to consider the solutions we outlined in the Apartments section as well as the Mini Washers that are even more compact.
+In that case, you will want to consider the solutions we outlined in the Apartments section as well as the Mini Portable Washing Machines that are even more compact.

 The portable washing machines that we recommend for small urban apartments are a great option for an RV that’s also relatively small.
 You can hookup the water connection to a faucet and drain the washer into the sink.
 It’s a simple and non-invasive way to do laundry in your RV that doesn’t require a lot of space, and the washer can be stored away when not in use.